Yato0226/MC-bot/README.md

     node bot.js
     ```
 2.  **Access the viewer:** Open your web browser to `http://localhost:3007` to see the bot's perspective.
-3.  **Access the web inventory:** The web inventory will be available on a different port, usually `http://localhost:5000` (check console for exact port).
+3.  **Access the web inventory:** The web inventory will be available on a different port, which will be printed to the console when the bot starts.

 ## Commands